jephstahl/ForgetMeNot/README.md

 When they return 1 will be LOST.
 Identify the LOST petal by single clicking on where it was.
 If you are correct this blink will pulse with the memory, and you can progress to the next round of difficulty.
-If you are incorrect the flower will blush red and your progress will be lost and the game will restart.
+If you are incorrect the flower will blush red but you can continue.

 TODO:

-As of Jan 30 4:33 2021 only the first level is implemented.
-But I am working on up to 9 levels with a variety of changes.
+tweaking animations